England World Cup Odds for the 2026 Finals

 Where the Value Lies in the Latest England World Cup Odds

 - Harry Kane Golden Boot Winner: Kane has already won the World Cup Golden Boot once (2018).
 As England’s focal point in attack, Kane should enjoy another prolific campaign.
-His chances are far greater than the 14.29% probability implied by the World Cup Golden Boot odds right now.
-Betting each way would give you an even better chance of winning.
+Taking the World Cup Golden Boot odds right now and betting each way would give you an even better chance of winning.

 England World Cup History